bennygr/weddingCrack/README.md

 A simple, not efficient, prototype of a cracking tool for breaking a [simple substitution cipher](http://practicalcryptography.com/ciphers/classical-era/simple-substitution/).

 ## What is wedding Crack?
 weddingCrack is a simple, not efficient, prototype of a cracking tool for breaking a [simple substitution cipher](http://practicalcryptography.com/ciphers/classical-era/simple-substitution/).
-It uses a climbing hill algorithm starting with a random key and get the deciphered textfitter and fitter.
+It uses a climbing hill algorithm starting with a random key and get the deciphered text fitter and fitter.

 ##Features / Limitations